IDoCodingStuffs/python-doodles/freeform-log.md

 ### 6 PM
 Well it is still not training.
 So back to the CNN-LSTM approach, which is much better proven.

+## 6/28
+### 6 AM
+Good news is it can overfit, bad news is it overfits right off the bat.
+One thing I can do is adding transforms now.